 Before we start working on our Hyperledger vs Ethereum comparison, let’s quickly recap what a blockchain is.
-If you rip off all the buzzwords and advanced crypto-academia talk, you can try to treat a blockchain as… a stone.
+If you rip off all the buzzwords and advanced crypto jargon, you can try to treat a blockchain as… a stone.
 What is written in stone will remain forever, right?
 But there is no single stone that holds the ultimate truth.
 Blockchain is made of nodes communicating with each other, and every blockchain node has its own stone.
-Users update it as time passes in so-called transactions.
+Users update it as time passes with new transactions.
 Before accepting an entry in a stone, information is reviewed and confirmed according to the blockchain consensus algorithm.
 It’s just a way of agreeing on the acceptance of valid information/transactions.

 Is that all?

-In our Hyperledger vs Ethereum battle, we must first introduce all the contenders.
-While Bitcoin may be qualified as a blockchain that handles money transactions (decentralised cryptocurrency).
+Looking at Hyperledger and Ethereum, we must first introduce all the contenders.
+While Bitcoin may be qualified as a blockchain that handles money transactions (decentralized cryptocurrency).
 Ethereum and Hyperledger Fabric blockchains are much more than that.
 We call them blockchains 2.0, or evolved blockchain concepts that comprise of Virtual Machine engines.
 This means they can execute almost arbitrary Turing-complete code that was deployed into the blockchain (a computer program of some sort).

-So now using our stone metaphor, we have magic spells that can be written into the stone and you can execute magic spells which can alter the stone or make some calculations.
-It’s actually science, not magic, though.
-Those spell-programs are called Smart Contracts.
+So now using our stone metaphor, we have scripts that can be written into the stone and you can execute automatic actions that alter the stone or make calculations.

 What is Ethereum?